 Who Should Not Apply

-Students interested in pursuing degrees in Biomedical Engineering and Chemical Engineering may not be able to participate in the program due to specific track-based requirements.
+Students interested in pursuing degrees in Biomedical Engineering (BME), Chemical Engineering (ChemE), and Environmental Engineering (EECE) may not be able to participate in the program due to specific track-based requirements in the Engineering Division.

 These students are invited to apply for Year Three of the Beyond Boundaries Program, which spans the student’s third and fourth years and includes a fourth year capstone experience.